dhhagan/opcsim/docs/_build/html/_sources/tutorial/model.rst.txt

 .. image:: model_files/model_40_0.png

-So it doesn't look too different from this picture, but it can have reasonable impacts.
+So it doesn’t look too different from this picture, but it can have reasonable impacts.
 That should be a fairly in depth introduction to setting up, evaluating, and visualizing a simulated OPC.